 Unfortunately, even if you back out midway through, that doesn’t mean your information is safe.
 If you’ve filled out an online application or verified personal details via the phone or email, the scammer could still sell your information to a third party.
-This information includes things like your full name, contact info, date of birth, and social security number.
+This information includes things like your full name, mailing address, contact info, date of birth, and social security number.

 Good faith deposits and processing fees

 Some scam companies will require a processing fee or good faith deposit before offering you a loan.
 This is what’s known as an “advance-fee loan scam.”
 These scams mainly target those with poor credit or who can’t get a loan elsewhere.